 Java offers two types of "import" statements:

-2. On-Demand Type Import: "import PackageName.*;" - It tells JVM to search this package for any missing type.
+2. On-Demand Type Import: "import package_name.*;" - It tells JVM to search the specified package for any missing type when it is needed.

 1. ClsA.java: